tcr/edit-text/README.md

 cargo install diesel_cli --no-default-features --features sqlite
 ```

-Clone and set the Rust version:
+Install the WebAssembly target:

 ```
-rustup override set `cat rust-toolchain` rustup target add wasm32-unknown-unknown
+rustup target add wasm32-unknown-unknown
 ```

-To test out the text editor live, compile our wasm bundle then run the server:
+To test out the text editor live, first setup the db and compile the wasm bundle, then you can run the server:

 ```
 diesel setup